Vincent-Millane/cname-cloaking/README.md

 ## For Windows and Linux

-You can install the excellent DNS software that also caches DNS unbound: https://www.nlnetlabs.nl/projects/unbound/about/ You can then include the stub-zone list.
+You can install the excellent DNS software that also caches DNS unbound: https://www.nlnetlabs.nl/projects/unbound/about/ You can then include the stub-zone list [stub-zone](https://github.com/Vincent-Millane/cname-cloaking/blob/main/stub-zone).

 For a family or with the multitude of connected objects, installing Pi-hole is very effective: https://pi-hole.net/